cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

 There are multiple parts to the CICS Banking Sample Application (CBSA).
 The base/COBOL installation needs to be installed first, to define all of the necessary files, data etc.
-This document is for the Liberty UI deployment/installation.
+This document is for the Carbon React UI deployment/installation.
 It assumes that the installer already has:

 -   a CICS region (running CICS TS 5.4 or greater)